romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which of the following are true about the benefits and drawbacks of creating a new organization on GitHub?
+Q: Which of the following are true about the benefits and drawbacks of creating a new organization on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Benefit: Enables structured permission management across multiple projects**